I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 Most students initially seek help for physical issues, including improved posture or to rebalance muscular tension in their backs, necks, shoulders, or elsewhere.
 Performers, such as actors, musicians, athletes, and professional speakers also study to improve their craft or to relieve performance anxiety.
 Whatever the initial reason for lessons, students often discover benefits that reach beyond their original expectations.
 Because of the mind-body connection, physical changes simultaneously create change on other levels--mental, emotional, social, and spiritual.

-With your increased awareness and knowledge, you also have more choice--more choice in how you respond to the stresses of life, more choice in how you move and think, more choice in how you want to be in the world.
+With increased awareness and knowledge, you also have more choice--more choice in how you respond to the stresses of life, more choice in how you move and think, more choice in how you want to be in the world.

 Practicing mindfulness in silence with your eyes closed can be valuable, but this practice teaches mindfulness in everyday life—while working at your computer, talking with a friend, or going on a walk.